cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 3. `"class"`: an integer indicating whether a surface is a roof, wall or ground
 4. `"geom"`: the 3D polygon geometry of each surface

 In some cases, the original data require more sophisticated processing.
-User can supply a custom SQL script with `"preProcesssql"` keyword using [File by Value Name](#value-by-file-name).
+User can supply a custom SQL script with `"preprocessSql"` keyword using [File by Value Name](#value-by-file-name).
 It should create the `"raw_building"` and `"raw_surface"` tables in the public schema from the uploaded original data.
 In this case, only `"IDname"` and `"IDval"` will take effect and needed to be specified in `"columnMap`.

 The second SQL script populates the 3DcityDB schema with preprocessed building data.
 This can be further post-processed with another custom SQL script speficied by the `"sql"` keyword.